Dyl4No1/BigDataProject/README.txt

 I used the Haversine formula as a function to work out the distance, another function to get the coordinates. for main body functionality see code.

+I achieved a grade of 88.2% for this module